By Ken DiNitto

-There are countless website solutions out there these days.
-You could go the SaaS route and pay a monthly subscription for your website, or you can hire an agency to make a website for your hotel.
+These days, there are countless website solutions available to run and host your hotel website.
+You could pay a monthly subscription for your website or you can hire a marketing agency to make a website for your hotel.
 Both have their pros and cons.
-There are some hoteliers, however, who want to make, host, and publish their own websites by hand.
-And for them, there is no argument–the best tool to use is WordPress.
+Some hoteliers, however, want to make, host, and publish their own websites themselves.
+And for them, the #1 choice is often WordPress.

 WordPress is a content management system for experts and novices alike.
-Publishing your own website with WordPress gives you absolute control over its technology and content.
-It also makes you responsible for its security and performance.
+Publishing your own website with WordPress gives you absolute control over its technology and content, making you responsible for its security and performance.
 You’ll have greater freedom, and you’ll be able to get the exact look and function that you want.
-But you’ll also have to spend time updating plugins, improving website load speed, and updating your website over time as new technology appears.
-Before you begin, you must understand that you’re getting yourself into a fun and rewarding project that will take up some of your time.

-A domain name is the web address where your website will be found.
+A domain name is the website address where your site will be found.
 For example, www.cloudbeds.com is the domain name of Cloudbeds.
 If you already have a website, then you already have a domain name.
-You can use it, or purchase a new one from a domain name registrar.
+You can use it or purchase a new one from a domain name registrar.
 GoDaddy is a popular domain registrar.

 - Choose a .com top-level domain name.
-These domains are more trusted by Google and guests.
+These domains are more trusted by search engines and guests.
 Avoid novelty top-level domain names like .hotel or .travel.
-These are new, and are less trusted by Google and guests.
+These are new, and guests may not trust their credibility.

 - Make your domain name short.
-Google trusts shorter domain names more than longer ones.
+Search engines trust shorter domain names more than longer ones.

 - Do not use hyphens or numbers.
-Google prefers no punctuation in domain names.
-Domains with hyphens or numbers look sketchy.
+Search engines prefer no punctuation in domain names.
+Domains with hyphens or numbers tend to look illegitimate.

 - Use keywords related to your business.
-If possible, snag a domain name related to your hotel’s location and target audience.
+If possible, choose a domain name related to your hotel’s location and target audience.
 You can include a landmark or region.

 - Use your hotel brand.
 If you can’t use keywords, then simply use your hotel’s name.
 Both Google and guests think branded domains are more trustworthy.